 To avoid the embarrassment of not knowing what to order, I’ve compiled a list of coffee drinks that I’ve tried around the world These are the best coffee drinks to order when visiting these countries, but you can also find them at home in ethnic restaurants or even on the Starbucks menu.

-If you’re uncertain what coffee drink to order, or what each of the variations contains, you’ll find a detailed summary of coffee descriptions below that will help you tell the difference between the most popular coffee drinks.
+If you’re uncertain what coffee drink to order, or what each of the variations contains, you’ll find a detailed summary of coffee descriptions below that will help you tell the difference between the most popular coffee drinks, most of them originating from coffee-producing countries.

-This list is for you if you don’t know the difference between a macchiato and a latte or when it is appropriate to order a cappuccino in Italy.
+This list is for you if you don’t know the difference between a macchiato and a latte or when it is appropriate to order a cappuccino in Italy (see all the other Italian drinks we love).

 Different Types of Coffee Drinks